Richmond Park Academy: Shene College

 A major reorganisation of education and the end of selective education in the borough in the early 1970s caused the demise of the school.
 Shene Grammar took in its final intake of pupils in September 1972.

 From 1973 the former grammar school sixth form was expanded and the school became Shene College, predominately a sixth form college but, due to the remaining grammar school pupils, not entirely so.
 Mr Rawlings left to become Mathematics Advisor for the borough.
 Mr Eric Healey was appointed as principal, with Mr R Friggens, former Deputy Head of the boys' school assisting administratively, Mrs K Kulisa, Headmistress of the Richmond County Girls taking charge of academic affairs and Mr R Smith (from outside the borough) leading on pupil matters.
 As part of the conversion of the school a new technical block was built to the east of the main hall.

 With dwindling pupil numbers and some staff increasingly sharing roles across Richmond and Shene sites, the remaining pupils and staff of Richmond County School for Girls merged with the remainder of the boys' school at the Shene site in 1974.

 In a further borough education reorganisation in 1977, with the final cohort of grammar school pupils reaching the sixth form, Shene College was merged with the borough's other sixth form college, Thames Valley, and the Technical College at Twickenham.
 Together they formed one large tertiary college, Richmond upon Thames College, on the Technical College site off the Great Chertsey Road.
 The Shene site became the Shene Comprehensive School.

 Shene Comprehensive School and Shene School

 Shene School was formed from the amalgamation of Barnes School (Barnes) and Gainsborough School (Kew) in 1977.
 It was a state secondary six-form entry school with a multi-cultural pupil roll of just over 900.
 Uniform was mandatory.
 The school retained its predecessor's motto: “Enrich the Time to Come” and the school crest was a deer surmounted by a globe.

 In August 2010 Richmond upon Thames Council announced that the Department for Education had approved the proposal to grant the school status as an Academy.
 Shene School closed and in September 2010 Richmond Park Academy opened on the same site.

+Lift Richmond Park

+In 2024, Richmond Park Academy renamed as Lift Richmond Park, managed by Lift Schools.
+The school motto also changed to 'Excellence is a Habit'.